Chevening safeguarding policy

 We believe that everyone who comes into contact with the Chevening programme itself and Chevening Scholars and Fellows (regardless of: age; sexual orientation, gender identity and expression and sex characteristics (SOGIESC); religion/or none; race; ethnicity; disability; or any other protected characteristic as listed in the Equality Act 2010), has the right to be protected from all forms of harm, harassment, abuse, neglect and exploitation and an obligation to not harm others.

-The Chevening Secretariat, which administers Chevening awards of behalf of the Foreign, Commonwealth and Development Office (FCDO), does not tolerate abuse and/or exploitation and expects that everyone associated with Chevening maintains an appropriate level of awareness of what is required in terms of behaviour and the reporting of concerns.
+The Chevening Secretariat, which administers Chevening awards on behalf of the Foreign, Commonwealth and Development Office (FCDO), does not tolerate abuse and/or exploitation or harassment and expects that everyone associated with Chevening maintains an appropriate level of awareness of what is required in terms of behaviour and the reporting of concerns.

-The policy lays out our commitment to building a strong safeguarding culture with a zero tolerance of abuse and exploitation, along with a commitment to maintain effective methods for reporting and responding to issues that arise.
+The policy lays out our commitment to building a strong safeguarding culture with a zero tolerance for inaction on abuse, exploitation or harassment, along with a commitment to maintain effective methods for reporting and responding to issues that arise.
 It sets out the responsibilities of all relevant parties in relation to safeguarding.

 The policy provides an overall safeguarding framework and outlines clearly the relevant routes for reporting and responding to concerns.